Treat Facial Bone Loss and Gum Recession

 Many patients can become candidates for dental implants with a bone grafting procedure.
 Bone and soft tissue grafts can also be a part of a successful facial trauma or tooth extraction treatment.
 If you have been recommended for a bone or soft tissue graft or need dental implants or any other oral and maxillofacial surgery treatment, contact Napa Sonoma Oral Surgery & Dental Implants for an appointment.

-Dr. Tyler Boynton and Dr. Alexander McMahon offer many types of bone and soft tissue grafting treatments in Sonoma and Napa, CA. As highly trained oral surgeons, we offer many anesthesia and sedation options to choose from.
+Dr. Tyler Boynton offers many types of bone and soft tissue grafting treatments in Sonoma and Napa, CA. We offer many anesthesia and sedation options to choose from.
 Each of our offices are equipped with advanced 3D scanning technology, which leads to more accurate diagnosing and better clinical outcomes.

 Types of Bone Grafting